 Eloqua, which is part of the Oracle Marketing Cloud, is recommended for large global enterprises, with customers like American Express and Sony.
 It includes all the features you’d expect from a full-featured marketing automation platform, like Social CRM, lead scoring and lead segmentation, web activity tracking and Salesforce integration.
 Basic pricing for Eloqua starts at $2000 a month.

-Whatever software platform you choose, if you’d still rather not run your own email campaigns then Leadit Marketing can help you with that – contact us to find out how.
+Whatever software platform you choose, if you’d still rather not run your own email campaigns then Leadit Marketing can help you with that.
+Book a free 30-minute consultation with our email marketing experts to learn how we can help you create email marketing campaigns for your B2B tech organization- no matter how big or small.